Will and Trust Bequests, Bankruptcy and Judgment Creditors

 When a Trustee or Personal Representative of an estate is granted the right to take possession of a child’s bequest for said child’s benefit, a spendthrift clause contained in the parent’s testamentary document takes over and prevents the courts and judgment creditors from having the right to attach to the assets.
 A spendthrift clause is a simple paragraph that states in pertinent part that the assets of the decedent are not available to creditors of any beneficiary of the decedent’s estate as long as such asset remains in the possession of the personal representative or Trustee of a trust.

 You may be wondering how long would a devisee (decedent’s child) have-to-have their share maintained by a Trustee.
-According to Mr. Dellutri, the answer depends on the status of a person’s insolvency and bankruptcy proceedings.
+The answer depends on the status of a person’s insolvency and bankruptcy proceedings.
 For example, once a bankruptcy court issues a discharge of a person’s obligations, the full amount of the trust for such child could be released with virtually no consequences.
 In the event of a judgment creditor, if the judgment is discharged by the bankruptcy court, the Trustee could once again release the full amount of the child’s funds to him or her with virtually no consequences.
 On the other hand if certain judgments or obligations are not discharged by a bankruptcy court, then in that event, the Trustee may have to hold a devisee’s share until such time as the statute of limitations passes on such judgment or obligation.
 Thus, it is important to know what judgments and obligations are being discharged by the bankruptcy court (if any).

 As you can see from this article, it is a good idea to review the language of your testamentary document to see if it contains a contingent trust, and if it does, will it protect your devisees from losing their share of your estate to a third party in the event the devisee is insolvent, financially distressed or in bankruptcy.
 If you are unsure about your testamentary documents, seek out an attorney of your choice and have your Will or Trust language reviewed.
 Moreover, if you anticipate being financially insolvent seek out a bankruptcy attorney to protect your assets.
 Don’t wait until you are four of five months behind in paying your obligations to seek the assistance of the bankruptcy attorney.
-Follow these recommendations because it may be best investment in time and expense you make for you and your children.